tpoisot/ms_proba_networks/ms/maintext.md

 % The structure of probabilistic networks
-% The Magical Mistery Stouffer Group
+% T. Poisot \and A. Cyrtwill \and D.B.
+Stouffer
 % Working paper -- Oct.
 2014

 # Introduction